MeiSanderson/spatialProject_counterMap/README.md

 MAIN.Rmd                                    # MAIN script
-Road_Noise_Pollution_Data_Download.RMD      # not to be run; originally used for loading the road noise data app_data.rds                                # not to be run; data serialisation, i.e., saved R object for the ShinyApp
+Road_Noise_Pollution_Data_Download.RMD      # not to be run; originally used for loading the road noise data app_data.rds                                # not to be run; data serialisation, i.e., saved R object for the ShinyApp data

 README.md
 LICENSE.txt